johnyang-nv/FB-OCC-TRT/deployment/README.md

 # FB-OCC TensorRT Deployment on NVIDIA Drive Platform

-This section provides the workflow to deploy  **FB-OCC** on the NVIDIA DRIVE platform using **TensorRT**, supporting both `FP32` and `FP16` to inference on NVIDIA DRIVE Orin.
+This section provides the workflow to deploy  **FB-OCC** on the NVIDIA DRIVE platform using **TensorRT** from model export to inference using TensorRT.
 It includes all necessary components to streamline the process from model export to execution on TensorRT for NVIDIA DRIVE deployments.

 ## Occupancy Prediction on NuScenes dataset

-   All models utilized the [FB-OCC configuration](occupancy_configs/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.py), a modified version of the [original configuration](occupancy_configs/fbocc-r50-cbgs_depth_16f_16x4_20e.py) designed for TensorRT compatibility.
+   All models utilized the [FB-OCC configuration](../occupancy_configs/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.py), a modified version of the [original configuration](../occupancy_configs/fbocc-r50-cbgs_depth_16f_16x4_20e.py) designed for TensorRT compatibility.
    - Input resolution: 6 cameras with resolution 256 × 704, forming an input tensor of size 6 × 3 × 256 × 704.
    - Backbone: ResNet-50, consistent with the original configuration.
    - Latency benchmarks on **NVIDIA DRIVE Orin** are measured with NuScenes validation samples.